Visitors can sun themselves at the beach resorts one day, and spot elephants and lions on safari the next.... Read more

 But it's the animals that many visitors flock here to see.
 The majestic creatures of Africa are magnetic to wildlife-loving travellers and Africa's big five - lion, African elephant, Cape buffalo, leopard and rhino - can all be spotted in Kenya.

+You can organise overnight trips to many of the best wildlife spots from your hotel in Mombasa.
 Some of the best reserves include Tsavo East, Tsavo West, Amboseli, and the Masai Mara, while Lake Makuru is positively pink with flamingos.

 Tsavo East is great for seeing elephant, cheetah and zebra, while its sister, Tsavo West, features rhinos, elephants, lions and leopards, and shares a border with neighbouring Tanzania.
 Amboseli is swampy and quieter than the others and many small animals can be seen here.